 This one-of-a-kind fundraising event is sure to get your students up on their feet!
-This student-led event brings the school community together to dance, fundraise and impact the lives of all the families and patients at Norton Children’s Hospital.
-Have a blast while playing games, hearing from patient families and, of course, dancing!
+This student-led event brings the school community together to dance, fundraise and impact the lives of patients at Norton Children’s Hospital and their families.
+Have a blast while playing games, hearing from patients’ families and, of course, dancing!
 (Find out more …)

 This is a simple and fun way to support children at Norton Children’s Hospital.
 For $1, a student or faculty member can dress out of uniform, wear pajamas or even sport a silly hat during the school day!
 The funds raised go directly to support an item needed in the hospital.
-For more information on this fun and easy initiative, contact Courtney Puckett.
+For more information on this fun and easy initiative, contact the Norton Children’s Hospital Foundation.

-Get moving and give back to the patients at Norton Children’s Hospital by hosting a walk-a-thon.
-Set a course around your school campus, a nearby park or during gym class.
-Each student is encouraged to raise money to receive recognition and prizes!
-For more information, contact Courtney Puckett.
+Get moving and give back to patients at Norton Children’s Hospital by hosting a walk-a-thon.
+Set a course during gym class, or around your school campus or a nearby park.
+Students are encouraged to raise money to receive recognition and prizes!
+For more information, contact the Norton Children’s Hospital Foundation.

 Have another idea?
 We’d love to hear it!
-Contact Courtney Puckett with your idea and for more information for your school, PTA, club, athletic team or other group.
+Contact the Norton Children’s Hospital Foundation to discuss your idea and get more information for your school, PTA, club, athletic team or other group.